CdWithChandra/Python/python/Basics of Python/README.md

 # Data Types

-> [!IMPORTANT]
-> Python data types serve as the bedrock of coding.
+Python data types serve as the bedrock of coding.
 Neglecting them will inevitably restrict your capabilities.
 By mastering these data types, you gain the ability to accomplish a wide range of tasks within Python.

 > What is data type?
 > To allocate the sufficient amount of memory for storing the inputs or literals.
-> Video Guide for Data Types: [https://www.youtube.com/watch?v=FMFGUH18Xhg]
+> Video Guide for Data Types: [Data Types](https://www.youtube.com/watch?v=FMFGUH18Xhg)

 ## Fundamental Data Type